FAQ at SNAP!

 Q: What is the Dance Company and how do I join?

-A: There are 3 levels of Company – the Snappies, Apprentice Company, and SNAP Co.
-Each has minimum class requirements, weekend rehearsals, and many more performance opportunities.
+A: Our dance company is designed for kids who love to dance and wish to perform, compete, make lifelong dance friends, and participate in leadership and chàr@cater building activities.
+Each level has minimum class requirements, weekend rehearsals, and many more performance opportunities.
 Auditions are usually held in early June, the Wednesday after the recital.
 If interested in auditioning, please consider that ballet is an essential part of our program, and your child must be taking ballet prior to auditioning.

 Q: When can my child begin pointwork?